How to Bulk Delete or Archive Old Facebook Posts

 The feature for both app and web makes it easier to manage your past

-En español | Whether you have decided to quit Facebook once and for all or you simply want to take down old posts you regret publishing, the world’s largest social media site hasn’t made it easy to properly remove content — until now.
+En español | Whether you’ve decided to quit Facebook once and for all or simply want to take down old posts you regret publishing, the world’s largest social media site hasn’t exactly made it easy to properly remove content — until now.

-Join today and get instant access to discounts, programs, services, and the information you need to benefit every area of your life.
+Join today and save 25% off the standard annual rate.
+Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.

 1. Open the Facebook app.